 In the midst of cyber surveillance, growing governmental pressure to record user’s metadata, and the constant threat posed by cybercriminals, your online privacy might not stand a chance at surviving.
 Fortunately, there is still hope as tools such ExpressVPN offer robust online security and fight to uphold your privacy.

 ExpressVPN is one of the leading VPN providers in the industry.
-It offers servers spread across 87 different countries, state of the art cyber security networks, leading edge protocols and encryptions, and emphasizes on having a zero-log policy.
+It offers servers spread across 87 different countries, state of the art cybersecurity networks, leading-edge protocols, encryptions, and emphasizes on having a zero-log policy.

 VPNRanks: Can you please tell us more about your brand ‘ExpressVPN’ and its stance on preserving users privacy?